depeche-protocol/depeche-protocol.github.io/index.md

 shutdown, maybe just poverty or poor telephone coverage.

 It is **not** for instant messaging, sending streaming data or surfing the web with low latency.
-By its very nature, latency is high and message deliery is up to either deliberate delivery or good fortune.
+By its very nature, latency is high and message delivery is up to either deliberate relay or good fortune.

 ## How it works